JonathanYogev/NutritionTracker/README.md

 ![Google Sheets](https://img.shields.io/badge/Google%20Sheets-Logging-green?style=for-the-badge&logo=google-sheets)
 ![Telegram](https://img.shields.io/badge/Telegram-Bot-blue?style=for-the-badge&logo=telegram)

-## 💰 Cost
+## 💰 Costs

-This project is designed to be completely free to operate for typical personal use, leveraging the generous free tiers offered by AWS and the free usage policies of integrated third-party services.
+The project is designed to be **completely free** to operate for typical personal use, leveraging the generous free tiers offered by AWS and the free usage policies of integrated third-party services.
 Below is a breakdown of the main components and their cost implications:

 *   **AWS Lambda:** 1M free requests per month and 400,000 GB-seconds of compute time per month.
 *   **AWS API Gateway (HTTP API):** 1M free requests per month.